5 Day Croatia Itinerary Ideas: Try One Of These Routes

 These itinerary ideas include extraordinary destinations that will make your trip truly memorable.

-There are a few different itineraries that you can follow for your trip to Croatia.
+There are several itineraries you can follow for your trip to Croatia.
 Whether you want to start in Zagreb, Dubrovnik, Split, or somewhere completely different, here are some itinerary ideas for Croatia to inspire your travels.

 • Day 1: Split